andrei-markeev/mongodb-livedata-server/README.md

 ### Usage

-As most common example, this is how you can use livedata with Express.js:
+As a most common example, this is how you can use livedata with Express.js:

 ```ts
 const express = require('express')